-With ever increasing EMC threats, including radio signals and transients in the automotive environment, combined with reliance on technology for performance and safety, it is essential that EMC is designed and tested for.
+With ever increasing EMC threats, including radio signals and transients in the automotive environment, combined with reliance on technology for performance and safety and an ever increasing requirement to implement wireless systems and communications, it is essential that EMC is designed and tested for.

 Manufacturers and suppliers need to demonstrate their product is fit for purpose and safe in order to achieve an E-Mark approval by fulfilling the requirements of UNECE Regulation 10.